junwatu/recipe-nutritional-analysis/blog/README.md

    ![deploy API](images/deploy-api.png)

-### Retrieving Recipe Data

-In this project the recipe data can be paste or directly typed into the text area and then submitted to the Node.js server (more on this later).

 ### Analyzing Nutrition Data

-To analyze nutrition from the r
+To analyze nutrition from the ingredients recipe

 Create a function to calculate recipe nutrition using Wolfram Language in the Wolfram Cloud editor.